Getting your first hundred users is nothing like getting the next thousand

 The strategies that work at zero don't work at scale, and the ones that work at scale don't work at zero.

 Every product advice article talks about growth like it's one continuous activity.
 "Do marketing."
 "Build an audience."
 "Create content."
-As if the same approach works whether you have zero users or ten thousand.
+As if the same approach works whether you have 0 users or 10,000.

-It doesn't.
-The first hundred users require a completely different mindset than the next thousand, and confusing the two is one of the most common mistakes I see founders make.
+The first 100 users require a completely different mindset than the next 1,000, and confusing the 2 is one of the common mistakes I see founders make.

-Your first hundred users won't come from SEO, content marketing, or viral loops.
+Your first 100 users won't come from SEO, content marketing, or viral loops.
 They'll come from you personally convincing individual people to try your product.

-This feels inefficient because it is.
-But it's also the only thing that works when nobody knows you exist and your product has no social proof.
+This feels inefficient because it burns time.
+It's also the only thing that works when nobody knows you exist and your product has no social proof.

-Most didn't respond.
+Plenty ignored it.
 Some tried it and churned immediately.
-A few stuck around and gave me feedback that shaped the next three months of development.
+A few stuck around and gave me feedback that shaped the next 3 months of development.

 This approach doesn't scale.
 That's fine.
 You're not trying to scale yet.
 You're trying to learn whether your product solves a real problem for real people.

 You learn what people actually use versus what you thought they'd use.
 With Geosaur, I built a detailed competitive analysis feature that I was sure would be the main draw.
-Turns out most users cared more about the daily monitoring alerts.
+Users cared more about the daily monitoring alerts.
 The feature I considered secondary was the one they couldn't live without.

 You learn how people describe your product to others.
 This is pure gold for marketing later.
 The words your users use to explain what you do are almost always better than the words you use.
 Steal them shamelessly.